ccallawa/alyvix_doc/getting_started/windows_settings.rst

    C:\Users\[username]\Desktop\Alyvix\Testcases\> alyvix_designer -f start-test -o settings -d 3

 Once you see the line "Counting down" in the console, you'll have 3 seconds to open the Start Menu and then wait for Alyvix Designer to capture the screen.
+If that's not enough time for you, just change it to 5, 10, or any other number you like.

 .. sidebar:: Fig. 4:  Setting up the Settings button